Duygu-Jones/EDA_Projects/Kyphosis_EDA_Project/README.md

 ## About Me

-I'm [Your Name], a Data Scientist, passionate about data visualization, analysis and machine learning. <br>
+I'm Duygu Jones, a Data Scientist, passionate about data visualization, analysis and machine learning. <br>

 You can find more about me and my work through the following links: